-I recently completed my 1A term in Computer Engineering at Waterloo and here are some of my thoughts on the program.
+I recently completed my first term (1A) in Computer Engineering at the University of Waterloo and I thought it would be fun to write about my experience.

-This post was inspired by Xierumeng, Jordyn Mindorff, and many others who wrote similar posts on their CE 1A experience.
-To hopefully continue this tradition for future students, I've written this post to hopefully give you a better idea of what to expect here at Waterloo.
+Xierumeng, Jordyn Mindorff, and many others have wrote similar posts on their first year in university and so, to hopefully continue this tradition for future students, I've written this post to hopefully give you a better idea of what to expect.

 Courses

-In our 1A term alone we have a total of 7 graded courses, 2 are worth 0.25 credits as opposed to the regular 0.5.
-In addition you will have another few ungraded courses that you may be required to "take" (think WHMIS).
+In ECE's 1A term there are a total of 7 graded courses, 2 are worth 0.25 credits as opposed to the regular 0.5.

-These all have their own combination of labs (sometimes), assignments, and written assessments/projects.
+These all have their own combination of labs (sometimes), assignments, and occasionally written assessments/projects.

-Here's a quick look at the general weekly schedule (faded out since this was taken after the term ended):
+Here's a quick look at the general weekly schedule:

 Academics

-A short note before I delve into each course: University is hard.
-You probably already knew that, but it's important to keep in mind that you will likely not be getting 100's in courses unless you're already extremely knowledgeable in the content.
-That's not to say that you can't do well, but expect your grades to drop somewhat significantly.
+University is hard.
+It's important to keep in mind that you will likely not be getting 100's in courses unless you're already extremely knowledgeable in the content.
+That's not to say that you can't do well, but expect your grades to drop significantly.

 ECE 105 Classical Mechanics - Dr. Kostadinka Bizheva

-I'll start with the fact that this in my opinion, was the hardest course in 1A.
-Though the midterm average was higher than our ECE150 midterm (Fundamentals of Programming), mechanics was definitely Harder for me.
+This was in my opinion the hardest course in 1A.
+Though the midterm average was higher than our ECE150 midterm (Fundamentals of Programming), mechanics was still a close second.

 In this course you go more in depth about the motion of objects, forces, and vectors.
-You can expect to see a lot of crazy exaggarated problems in this course that are not at all representative of what you'll see in real life, however you'll be expected to still generally solve them in a reasonable amount of time.
+The difficulty in this course arises from the extremely exaggarated problems in this course.
+These problems are not at all representative of what you'll see in real life, however you'll be expected to still generally solve them in a reasonable amount of time.

-I think I struggled heavily with this course for 2 reasons, for one: you will have little resources.
-You can expect to never have answers, or at most, have an occasional value if the question asks for that over a generalized formula.
+I think I struggled heavily with this course for 2 reasons, for one, you won't have many resources.
+You will never have solutions.
 Though there is a textbook, it's quite long, and there are few questions (think 3-5) that match the difficulty you can expect to see on quizzes/exams.

-Another thing I dislike about the course is that you have to buy a code for Mastering Physics which is a platform that you will use to complete your homework.
+Another unfortunate thing about the course is that you are required to buy a code for Mastering Physics (A platform that you will use to complete your homework for grades).

-It's literally just a platform to put questions on and automatically grade your final numerical/symbolic answer.
-A presentation by one of their representatives only confirmed this.
+It's a simple website with questions on it and automatic grading of your final numerical/symbolic answer.
 In any case, this will be one of the harder courses of the term, so don't worry if you're not doing as well as you'd hope.

 MATH 115 Linear Algebra - Prof. Eddie Dupont